top of page

 The Raw Truth: Self-Harm Perspectives from an Experienced Bay Area Therapist

-The prevalence of self-injurious behaviors amid adolescents is increasing concurrently with the proportion of suicide attempts.
+The prevalence of self-injurious behaviors among adolescents is increasing concurrently with the proportion of suicide attempts.
 Such behaviors have existed for some time, for instance in 1996 Princess Diana opened up about her experience with self-inflicted cutting (Privé, 2007).
 Many find self-harm difficult to treat and lack educational training and direct experience.

 • Self-harm may lead to suicide.

-It is important to recognize that individuals who suffer from self-inflicted cutting do not do so as a suicide attempt.
+It’s important to recognize that self-inflicted cutting is usually not a suicide attempt.
 Parents are often unaware of their child participating in self-mutilation.
 These behaviors are often detected at schools.
 School officials are then left with apprehension whether or not to notify the parents.
-For more information click: Services | Therapy with Janelle Brady | Pleasant Hill, CA |
+For more information, click: Services | Therapy with Janelle Brady | Pleasant Hill, CA |

 It is difficult to find accurate statistics in research because the behaviors do often go unnoticed.
 Research findings suggest that between 6.9%-30% of adolescents suffer from such behaviors.
-There is not a significant difference between boys and girls (Hall & Place, 2010).
+There is no significant difference between boys and girls (Hall & Place, 2010).
 Research indicates that approximately 5% of adults in the United States self-injure.
 Rates are higher among adolescents, with approximately 17% of teens reporting some form of self-injury.
 Studies show an even higher risk for self-injury among college students, with rates ranging from 17-35% (Self-injury (Cutting, Self-Harm or Self-Mutilation) | Mental Health America (mhanational.org))

 Self-inflicted harm is a complex, distinct behavior.
 Individuals often differ in their “unique motivations” (Hall & Place, 2010).